richmahn/en_tn/2sa/22/intro.md

 #### Structure and formatting ####

-Some translations set apart quotations, poems or songs.
-The ULB and many other English translations indent the prayer that David sang in 22:2-51.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic song in 22:2-51.

 #### Special concepts in this chapter ####